Hassi34/OneSpace/README.md

 $ pip install onespace # install onespace
 ```
 #### A) - **Tabular**<a id='tabular-'></a>
-In the section, you will learn to train a Machine Learning model with ``OneSpace``:
+In this section, you will learn to train a Machine Learning model with ``OneSpace``:
 #### i) - Training a Regression Model :<a id='reg-'></a>
 First step is to setup the initial directory.
 This should present a following tree structure at the beginning of the training:
 ```bash